Mon Ami Gabi: History

 The concept for Mon Ami Gabi was created after a family dinner that Lettuce Entertain You Enterprises (LEYE) founder Rich Melman had at Ambria, a fine dining French restaurant owned by LEYE.
 Melman enjoyed the more casual French bistro dishes prepared by the French cooks and in 1998, LEYE opened the first Mon Ami Gabi in the Lincoln Park neighborhood of Chicago, Illinois.

 The restaurant name, Mon Ami Gabi, translates into "My Friend Gabi".
 The restaurant is named after LEYE chef-partner Gabino Sotelino after chef Jean Banchet greeted Sotelino with “Hey mon ami Gabi, how are you?”.
 The original Chicago location is in the Belden Stratford, a former hotel which is listed on the National Register of Historic Places.

 In 2017, Mon Ami Gabi at Paris Las Vegas was named one of the top 100 restaurants in the country for gross food and beverage sales by Restaurant Business.
 The restaurant grossed $17.2 million in sales and served an estimated 300,000 meals.

 Sotelino serves as head chef of the restaurant group and his son, Mark Sotelino, is a supervising partner.
 Nelli Maltezos is the executive chef for the Lincoln Park location.
-Vincent Pouessel became executive chef at the Las Vegas location in 2016.currently Ryan Villarreal is the General Manager of the Chicago location.
+Vincent Pouessel became executive chef at the Las Vegas location in 2016. currently Jody Richardson is the General Manager of the Chicago location.

+On November 24, 2021, the Oak Brook, IL location closed.
+On December 31, 2023, the Reston, VA location closed.